 (Here’s more on how to save up to 64% on Google Workspace licenses→)

 Backup is the only way to restore your lost or modified data, especially if we speak of high volumes of operational data.

 Need reliable backup software?
 We’ve compared the three most popular tools on the marketRead the comparison

 Preventing unauthorized access to the system is among the key admin responsibilities.
 Insufficient security measures may lead to a data breach, a situation of a company’s data being lost or stolen by hackers.
 As a result of a data breach, a business suffers severe damage, both financial and reputational.

 A good security practice is to enable Google 2-Step Verification.
 With 2-step verification, you can protect an account using both password and a mobile phone.
 The Verification enables additional security.

 Why is the 2-Step Verification effective?
 It’s quite simple.
 A password is required to log in.
-When you enable Google 2-Step Verification, you also need to input the security code that arrives on your phone via an SMS.
+When you activate Google 2-Step Verification, you must also enter the security code sent to your phone via SMS.